0xsuryansh/searchNBAMonorepo/README.md

-This is commit added NBA queries to dataset
+This is commit Function for random query filtering